George Mackaness: Personal and family

 In 1945, after graduating, Mackaness married Gwynneth Patterson, an army nurse, who he met during the early years of the Second World War, whilst a medical student.
 They had one son, Miles.

 Awards and honours

 He was awarded the Paul Ehrlich and Ludwig Darmstaedter Prize in 1975.
-In 1976 he was elected fellow of the Royal Society.
+In 1976, he was elected fellow of the Royal Society.
 In 1998 he received the Novartis Prizes for Immunology and he was also elected a Fellow of the American Association for the Advancement of Science and a member of the American Academy of Arts and Sciences.

 Death

-His death on 4 March 2007 in Charleston, South Carolina was followed a few days later by his wife's.
+His death on 4 March 2007 in Charleston, South Carolina, at age 84, was followed a few days later by his wife's.
 Both had spent a year together at the same extended care facility.